 - Pack animals to carry personal gear up to a maximum of 7kg per person (including sleeping pad and sleeping bag) – days 1 to 7

 - 1 emergency horse every 8 persons – days 1 to 7

 - Accommodation for all our staff

 - Meals (07B, 07L, 07D + daily morning snack + daily tea service except last day).
-Vegetarian or special menus are available at no extra cost
+Vegetarian or special menus are available upon request at no extra cost

 - One textile snack bag per person, to avoid the usage of plastic bags that contaminate our environment

 - Filtered boiled water from lunch time on 1st day onwards

 - Bio-degradable dishwashing detergents used by our kitchen staff